 Thoughtful and carefully conceived, each project shows a keen understanding of detail and materials.
 An appreciation of textile, craft and color informs every project.

 A client’s lifestyle and budget are important considerations to create a concept that is personal and unique.

 Over the years Robert’s professional life has included a broad range of opportunities, from the renovation of a Brooklyn Heights Townhouse, apartments in New York City, residences in Weschester, Connecticut and a Designer Show-Houses for House and Garden Magazine.

-Before establishing an independent practice Robert worked with offices such as Oliver Cope Architects, Baranovich Architects, Mark Hampton Inc., and Bunny Williams to name a few.
+Before establishing an independent practice Robert worked with offices such as Oliver Cope Architects, Baranovich Architects, Mark Hampton Inc., and Bunny William.
 His rich experience led to establishing his own private practice in 2004 with the goal of combining architectural and interior design.